An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 This allows us to employ the mean curvature flow with surgery within $B(0,R)$ exactly as in section 7 of the paper of Haslhofer and Ketover \cite{HKet}, where the mean curvature flow with surgery is developed for curved ambient spaces.
-More or less along these same lines, section 4 of the authors previous joint work with S. Wang \cite{MW2} also applies by reversing the parameterization and working in the MCF as in the above paragraph.
+More or less along these same lines, section 4 of the author's previous joint work with S. Wang \cite{MW2} also applies by reversing the parameterization and working in the MCF as in the above paragraph.
 The point is that one can show curvature estimates analogous to the standard case in $\R^{n+1}$ for $F$-noncollapsed flows and blowup limits will be noncollapsed mean convex MCFs.
 This leads to global convergence and convexity theorems which lead to a canonical neighborhood theorem. $ $

-Note that the surgery can be arranged so that if a surgery is done at a time $T_s < T$ the noncollapsing constant obtained still holds.
-We get from the above argument that on each interval $I_k = [0, k]$ a surgery flow with constants $H_{th,k} < H_{neck,k} < H_{trig,k}$ as described above may be performed, although note that as $k \to \infty$ the surgery parameters would be expected to degenerate so a uniform choice is not guaranteed to hold.
-To get around this small issue, note that the same argument gives on $[k, k+1]$ uniform noncollapsing within the regions high curvature may develop, so we can simply readjust the surgery parameters on each interval $[k, k+1]$ to get a surgery flow with discrete surgery times.
-We will denote it by $S^k_t$ when we are in situations where it is useful to refer to the (changing in time) surgery paramters and $S_t$ when we are not. $ $

-The final comment in the statement above is due to the fact that actually the ratios of the surgery parameters just have to be bounded below by a certain amount.
+Noting that the surgery can be arranged so that if a surgery is done at a time $T_s < T$ the noncollapsing constant obtained still holds, in particular from the above we get that on each interval $I_k = [0, k]$ a surgery flow with constants $F_{th,k} < F_{neck,k} < F_{trig,k}$ as described above may be performed, although as $k \to \infty$ the surgery parameters would be expected to degenerate so a uniform choice is not guaranteed to hold.
+To deal with this small issue, note that the same argument gives on $[k, k+1]$ uniform noncollapsing within the regions high curvature may develop, so we can simply readjust the surgery parameters on each interval $[k, k+1]$ to get a surgery flow with discrete surgery times.
+We will denote it by $S^k_t$ for the interval $[k, k+1]$, when we are in situations where it is useful to refer to the (changing in time) surgery parameters and $S_t$ when we are not.
+The final comment in the statement above is due to the fact that actually the ratios of the surgery parameters just have to be bounded below by a certain amount. \end{pf}